Version 1.9 ©Alex Fung, August 2020.

-From there, go North round the corner and West up the long flight of stairs to St Yora’s.
-Before you enter the door, look right: through the cross-shaped (it is not a very convincing hammer) hole, you can see the Well of St Tennor’s Backyard.
+From Cloister Central Area, go West through the Cloister arch back to the area under the set of broken stairs (where you dropped from Cathedral Exit).
+Go North, turn left at the corner, go West and move up the long flight of stairs to St Yora’s.
+Before you open the door, look right: through the cross-shaped (it is not a very convincing hammer) hole, you can see the Well of St Tennor’s Backyard.

 When you open the door to St Yora’s, you get a horrible noise.
 Never mind, it is like the ladder in the Cathedral West Room — nothing is behind the door.

 You have just entered the North Foyer.
-Try look through the broken wall on your left.
+Look through the broken wall on your left.
 On the other side of the wall is a similar room (the South Foyer) with a similar door opening towards the East.
 That one opens to the Garden (remember you saw the Zombies and the Hammer Haunt entering St Yora’s using that door).
-With these two doors, St Yora’s provides a way to get back to the Cathedral from the Cloister.
+With these two doors, St Yora’s connects the Cathedral (the upper level) with the Cloister (the lower level).

-Refer to the hand-drawn map.
-I draw it from memory, and free handed.
-The general directions are correct, but do not trust the minute details (like sizes and lengths).
-There is a doorway ahead and on the left.
+Refer to the hand-drawn St Yora’s 1/F map.
+As usual, the general directions are correct, but do not trust the dimensions.
+There is a doorway ahead to the left.
 Quietly crouch through it and peek into the St Yora’s Dining Room.

-In the middle of the room is a table with a book and a Healing Potion.
-However, two Zombies are waiting at two niches (the two red Z marks) so do not get out.
+In the middle of the Dining Room is a table with a book and a Healing Potion.
+However, two Zombies are waiting for you in two niches (the two red Z marks), so do not enter the Dining Room yet.
 On your right is a doorway to St Yora’s Kitchen.
-Sneak inside.
+Sneak inside the kitchen.

 Walk to the end and turn around.
-Pick up the Gold Plate (50;0;0) on the floor.
+Pick up the on the floor.
 Look very carefully at the fire place.
 It is hidiously hidden.
 Crouch and look inside it, toward the left.
-A Gold Goblet (25;0;0) is lying there!
+A is lying there!

 Shoot a Rope Arrow up to the rafter.
 Climb up to locate and get a Fire Arrow from there (when playing Hard/Normal Difficulties, you get 2/3 Fire Arrows respectively).
 Quitely get down and retrive your Rope Arrow.
 Leave the kitchen.

-Take the Health Vial next to the book, and from the niche on your South West pick up the Gold Plate (50;0;0) a Zombie was guarding.
-Leave via the South corridor and near the end listen.
+Leave via the South corridor and when you approach the end, listen.
 If it is safe, turn left at the end and enter the St Yora’s Office.
 Or if necessary, you can rush to the right to hide in the shadow at the dead end of the corridor.
-Inside the Office, take the Indigo Vase (0;0;100) from the shelf on your left.
+Inside the Office, take the from the shelf on your left.
 Go back to the North Foyer and save your game.

 From now on, you can easily pass from North Foyer to South Foyer via the Dining Room.

-From St Yora’s North Foyer, move up the stairs to 2/F. Refer to the hand-drawn map and remember as usualy that it is not too accurate.
+From St Yora’s North Foyer, move up the North Staircase to 2/F. Refer to the hand-drawn 2/F map and remember as usual that it is not too accurate.
 The green path on the map is what you should be following.
 On your left is a room with a golden sarcophagus.
 On the lid find three Water Arrows and save your game.
 This is going to be dangerous.

 Open the door and turn right.
 You arrive at the West Corridor running N-S. On your right (North) the corridor ends at a big hole.
 If you drop through there, you arrive at the Dining Room below.
-But you will get hurt and arouse the Zombies (if they are still there), so don’t
+But you may get hurt and attract the Zombies (if they are still there), so don’t.

 At the hole, walk forward as much as you can.
 Lean forward and via the hole in front of you, you can see part of the ceiling on the Kitchen below.
 If you have not yet taken the Fire Arrow down there, you can barely see the Fire Crystal from here.

 Your first target is the Good Hiding Place I marked.
 Open the door and attract a Zombie towards you.
 Retreat and play hide and seek around the sarcophagus.
-Make him go to the side away from the door, so that when you rush through the door again, you will have a good lead time over him.
+Make him go to the side away from the door, so that when you dash through the door again, you have got a lead start over him.
 Rush through the door and rush to the Good Hiding Place as marked.

 Just outside the two rooms is a corridor going N-S (East Corridor).